Topological edge currents promote exploratory chromosome capture in microtubule dynamic instability: Introduction

-In this paper, we build upon the simpler model in Ref. \cite{tang2021topology} with a more biophysically realistic interpretation of the state space based on the cap structure.
-This cap model simultaneously captures the ``stutter'' phase \cite{maurer2014eb1,duellberg2016size,mahserejian2022quantification} and the peaked catastrophe length distribution \cite{odde1995kinetics,gardner2011depolymerizing,alexandrova2022theory}, which has not been achieved by previous models \cite{vanburen2005mechanochemical,bowne2013microtubule,zakharov2015molecular,kim2019long,gudimchuk2020mechanisms}.
-We show that these features arise from unique topological edge currents in our two-dimensional state space, and only requires tuning two free parameters.
-Further, the topological dynamics are robust to changes in relevant reaction rates, enabling the model to quantitatively reproduce the same features across a wide range of tubulin concentrations \cite{gardner2011depolymerizing}.
-In addition, our model provides analytical conditions for a peaked catastrophe length distribution and several testable experimental predictions.
+In this work, we propose a topological model for the microtubule cap, a new paradigm that provides an analytical description of when catastrophes occur and the conditions that enable a peaked distribution.
+Our model quantitatively reproduces the peaked catastrophe length distribution \cite{gardner2011rapid} and generates the observed stutters \cite{maurer2014eb1,mahserejian2022quantification} through edge currents that perform dimensional reduction in the topological phase.
+This dimensional reduction simplifies the dynamics and allows these features to be captured with only two free parameters.
+The topological dynamics are further robust to changes in reaction rates, enabling our model to reproduce the same features across a wide range of tubulin concentration.